What are you going to do when the dryer stopped spinning?

 These are the most common reasons why dryers don’t spin.

-It should provide you an idea of why your own dryer doesn’t spin before calling a professional technician.
+It should provide you with an idea of why your own dryer doesn’t spin before calling a professional technician.

 With these insights, you’ll be back to your favorite laundry hacks.